Action at the edge means that employees and people leaders can make a difference to how they work and the environment they work in.

 Having to go out and get different screws was a minor annoyance at the time and Arvid didn’t think much of it.
 However, when thinking of opportunities for improvement, it was the first thing that came to mind.

 Arvid’s feedback went straight to his manager.
-As someone who had also worked on install jobs, his manager recognised what a time sink small issues like this could be.
+As someone who had also worked on install jobs, his manager recognized what a time sink small issues like this could be.
 After discussing with others on the team, it was clear there was an opportunity to improve.

 The solution: The company simply packaged an extra set of screws with the router, so when the technician arrived on the job, they had options to cover different scenarios.